PhonologicalCorpusTools/CorpusTools/docs/source/introduction.rst

 you might have about it; questions, comments, and suggestions should be sent to `Kathleen Currie Hall <kathleen.hall@ubc.ca>`_.
 Note that (as of 1.4.1) we no longer provide active support for the command-line interface of PCT.

-See :ref:`release-notes` for full release notes for each version.
+See :doc:`release` for full release notes for each version.
 We always recommend using the most recent version.
 We have noted a few crucial differences between versions below:

 * In versions of PCT prior to 1.5.0, duplicated phonological searches / analyses resulted in *cumulative* results, e.g., reported frequencies that summed over every instance of a repeated search.